The getting started guide for team members

 Your 1:1 responses will need to be submitted prior to this date/time - ideally with plenty of time beforehand for your manager to review your responses and come prepared to your meeting.

 Talking points appear at the top of the page.
 This section is like a notepad or scratchpad where you can jot down "anything else" you want to remember to chat about with your manager in your 1:1.
 Talking points appear in a bulleted, "checkbox" list form.

-- Talking points are not connected to a specific 1:1 date.
-This means talking points "live" up there at the top of the My 1:1s page until you check them off.
+Talking points are not connected to a specific 1:1 date.
+They "live" up there at the top of the My 1:1s page until you check them off.
 Once they are checked off, and your current 1:1 is completed or a new 1:1 date is generated, then any completed talking points disappear from the list.
-Again, they function like a piece of scratch paper where you jot down a note and eventually throw it away 🙂.

-- Talking points are not required.
-They are not part of the 1:1, and are optional.
+Talking points are not required.
 They are just there to be helpful!

 Past 1:1s / 1:1 history

 At the bottom of the My 1:1s page you will see your past 1:1 dates that you can click on to view.
 At first this section is blank, but 1:1 dates are listed here once you start meeting.

 Click the blue "Fill out 1:1" button in the top right to open up your 1:1:

 As you scroll down the page, you'll see the 1:1 questions your manager has set up for you.
 To respond to the questions, write a comment and click the blue "Add" button:

 At the very bottom of the page you'll see a blue button that says "Share 1:1 responses".
 Until this button is clicked, your manager can't see anything that you've written except for any priorities you have listed.